keithbsmiley-other/emilysite/_posts/2021-4-21-detoxing-debunked.md

 Think of your liver as a very necessary, built-in Brita Filter for your body.

-Your liver sits roughly beneath your diaphragm, and on top of your stomach, right kidney, and intestines.[^4] It is cone shaped, a dark, reddish-brown color, and weights about three pounds (in case you were wondering).[^5]
+Your liver sits roughly beneath your diaphragm, and on top of your stomach, right kidney, and intestines.[^4] It is cone-shaped, a dark, reddish-brown color, and weights about three pounds (in case you were wondering).[^5]

-There are 500 vital functions of the liver.[^6] I could have tried to reword this list I found on the Johns Hopkins Medicine website, but I didn’t.
+There are 500 vital functions of the liver.[^6] I could have tried to reword the I found on the Johns Hopkins Medicine website, but I didn’t.
 This is 100% yoinked.

 Here are a few: